sachin4840/faceDetection/README.md

 READ ME FOR ImgUploadToAzureOnCapture:

-1.install motion lib in the pi -- sudo apt-get install motion
+1.Install motion lib in the pi -- sudo apt-get install motion

 2.For instructions how to setup motion lib = https://circuitdigest.com/microcontroller-projects/raspberry-pi-surveillance-camera

   do necessory changes in the motion lib or copy and paste the motion.conf in (/etc/motion/motion.conf)

-  sudo nano /etc/motion/motion.conf
+  $ sudo nano /etc/motion/motion.conf

   for copy and paste we need to give permissions to folder

-  sudo chmod +x /etc/motion/
+  $ sudo chmod +x /etc/motion/

          or

-  sudo chmod 777 /etc/motion/
+  $ sudo chmod 777 /etc/motion/

 3.After setuping the motion lib run the code uploader.py

-  - install before running the code
+  - Install before running the code

     1. sudo apt-get install build-essential libssl-dev libffi-dev python-dev